 - Users asking for custom configurations, quicker and more agile.

-- Machine organized into ‘‘bucket’’ : ~2500 machines sharing most of their configuration settings.
+- Machine organised into ‘‘bucket’’ : ~2500 machines sharing most of their configuration settings.

-- A campus made of multiple buckets, a region made up of datacenters.
+- A campus made of multiple buckets, a region made up of data centres.

-- Significant work done at night to synchronize configurations
+- Significant work done at night to synchronise configurations

 Core of the new Aurora must be :